sanuvarghese/SERB-ML-tutorial/README.md

 # SERB-ML-tutorial
-Jupyter notebooks forML tutorial at MNIT Jaipur
+Jupyter notebooks for Machine Learning tutorial at MNIT Jaipur